 From vertical gardens to indoor ponds to water elements, indoor gardens can thrive just as easily as if they were outside.
 You can go large or small, just keep adding plants till you feel relaxed.

 A great example of architecture wellness that uses an eco-system on a large scale, is the Amazon Headquarters in Seattle, Washington.
 Designed by NBBJ, we find a giant sphere as part of the campus.

 Used as an office building by day, at night this space transforms into a humid, hot space that allows the plants inside to thrive.
-This unique workspace has 150,000 plants from all over the world, and Amazon has hired a full-time horticulturalist.
+This unique workspace has 150,000 plants from all over the world, and Amazon has hired a full-time horticulturist.

 Wellness Room Design

-We’re starting to see a lot of homebuilders clued in to this important element of architecture wellness.
-Open floor plans, built-in wine coolers in the kitchen and standard appliances like woks and pizza ovens all modernize how people now live.
+We’re starting to see a lot of homebuilders clued into this important element of architecture wellness.
+Open floor plans, built-in wine coolers in the kitchen, and standard appliances like woks and pizza ovens all modernize how people now live.

-Oversize, floor to ceiling windows, clerestory windows and skylights also do wonders for utilizing natural light, keeping our circadian rhythms in check which promotes better mental health.
+Oversize, floor-to-ceiling windows, clerestory windows, and skylights also do wonders for utilizing natural light, keeping our circadian rhythms in check which promotes better mental health.

 This also encompasses how a room is furnished.
 We see some excellent examples of how color and furnishings create a soothing, comforting space from our top Austin interior designers as well as those top designers in Los Angeles.

 One aspect that seems to be neglected, is the kitchen island.
-Especially in modern homes where the norm is maintaining the straight lines and making boxy centerpieces to the kitchen design.
+Especially in modern homes where the norm is maintaining straight lines and making boxy centerpieces to the kitchen design.